-These books sneak in concepts that will help kids build a strong foundation for learning how to calculate.
-Simple addition, skip counting, a bit of multiplication, as well as counting and place value steal the show.
+Counting books will help kids build a strong foundation for learning how to calculate.
+These books also teach addition and subtraction, skip counting, multiplication and division, and place value

-Lemonade in Winter: A Book About Two Kids Counting Money.
+Lemonade in Winter: A Book About Two Kids Counting Money by Emily Jenkins, illustrated by G. Brian Karas.
 I know, it sounds crazy to set up a lemonade stand in the snow, but these young entrepreneurs will not be dissuaded.
-Your kids will be singing a catchy little tune, setting up their own stand and counting their change by the time you finish reading.
+This book teaches counting, addition and subtraction as well as predicting.
+Your kids will be singing a catchy little tune, setting up their own stand, and sorting their change by the time you finish reading.

-The Chicken Problem.
+The Chicken Problem by Jennifer Oxley; Billy Aronson.
 I don't mean to sound like a snob (it just comes naturally, ha ha ha) but I didn't know about the PBS show, Peg and Cat, which leads me to the chicken and egg problem... which can first the book or the show.
 The book...
 I think?
 Anyway...
 Peg and Cat like to solve problems and one day when the chicks get out of the coop, there are a lot of problems -- math problems -- to solve.

-Two of Everything, a Chinese folk tale is a fun way to teach about doubling.
-A man finds a large pot in his garden.
+Two of Everything by Lily Toy Hong, is a fun way to teach about doubling.
+In this mathematical folktale, a man finds a large pot in his garden.
 When he uses it to store his purse of gold coins, he discovers the pot’s magic properties.
-The couple use the pot to increase their wealth and double everything they own, including themselves
+The couple use the pot to increase their wealth and double everything they own, including themselves.

-Lifetime: The Amazing Numbers in Animal Lives is an interesting look at numbers in the animal world.
-I always think cross-disciplinary learning is one of the most effective means for kids to explore their passions.
-Numbers kids will enjoy reading about animals and nature kids will start to connect to the mathematical world.
+Lifetime: The Amazing Numbers in Animal Lives by Lola M. Schaefer, illustrated by Christopher Silas Neal.
+This nonfiction math picture book is an interesting look at numbers in the animal world.
+Cross-disciplinary learning is one of the most effective ways for kids to explore their passions.
+Number-loving kids will enjoy reading about animals and nature-loving kids will start to connect to the mathematical world.

-How Many Jelly Beans?
-In my experience, kids are fascinated with really large numbers.
+How Many Jelly Beans? by Andrea Menotti, illustrated by Yancey Labat.
+Kids are fascinated by very large numbers.
 It can be hard to grasp just how big a thousand is, let alone a million.
-A couple of kids try to one up each other on the number of jelly beans they will eat.
-A giant fold out page demonstrates exactly how many they would need to eat should they actually get 1 million jelly beans.
+In the narrative, a couple of kids try to one up each other on the number of jelly beans they will eat.
+A giant fold out page illustration demonstrates exactly how many they would need to eat should they actually get 1 million jelly beans.
 (I'm getting a stomach ache just thinking about it.)

-This Plus That: Life's Little Equations.
-I'm a big believer that learning should be fun and silly.
+This Plus That: Life's Little Equations by Amy Krouse Rosenthal, illustrated by Jen Corace.
+Sometimes you need a break from concrete mathematical problem solving!
 This book is not going to teach your kids how to calculate 7 + 6, but it may just help them see that adding things up is bigger than counting.
 After reading this book, take a break from numbers and come up with your own "lifestyle calculations!"

 Geometry and Patterning Math Picture Books

-Round Trip is a fascinating look at reflection and symmetry.
+Round Trip by Ann Jonas is a fascinating look at reflection and symmetry.
 The book is meant to be read forwards, then turned around and read upside down.
-My son studied this book for ages when he first picked it up, examining how the mirrored images created two stories.
+Your kids won't be able to stop studying this fascinating math picture book, examining how the mirrored images created two stories.

-Grandfather Tang's Story.
-Tangrams are a wonderful hands on way for kids to explore geometry.
+Grandfather Tang's Story by Ann Tompert, illustrated by Robert Andrew Parker.
+Tangrams are a wonderful hands on way for kids to learn about geometry.
 In this story about two shape-shifting fox fairies, kids see tangrams in action and will be motivated to create their own pictures with the traditional puzzle shapes.

-Six-Dinner Sid is a well-read book in our house and perfect for preschoolers through first grade.
+Six-Dinner Sid by Inga Mooe is a well-read book in our house.
 Sid is a cat who has six owners, gets six dinners, has six names and has to go to the vet six times.
-Patterning in the text and simple counting are seamlessly woven in.
-Kids won't even realize they are strengthening their math skills.
+Patterning and simple counting are seamlessly woven in to the narrative.
+Kids won't even realize they are strengthening their math skills!

-Follow the Line is a classic book in which a single line creates a multitude of scenes.
-While this may not seem like your typical math book, the illustrations reinforce spatial concepts and geometry.
-Plus, it's just really cool.
+Follow the Line (series) by Laura Ljungkvist is a classic picture book in which a single line creates a multiple number of scenes.
+While it may not seem like your typical math book, the illustrations reinforce spatial concepts and geometry.
+Plus, it's just really cool!

-Seeing Symmetry is a lovely look at the symmetry all around us, from animals to words to patterns on fabrics, and more.
+Seeing Symmetry by Loreen Leedy is a lovely look at the symmetry all around us, from animals and words, patterns on fabrics, and more.
 Kids are introduced to the concepts of horizontal, vertical and even rotational symmetry.
 End notes explain the concept further, as well as give activity suggestions.

-Math Art at the Museum.
-A family decides to visit a museum where they gaze upon masterpieces and learn their hidden mathematical secrets.
-Numerous famous artworks are highlighted and there are even hands-on activities kids can explore after reading.
+Math at the Museum by Group Majoongmul, illustrated by Yun-ju Kim.
+A family decides to visit a museum where they gaze upon masterpieces and learn the hidden mathematical principles behind their compositions.
+Numerous famous artworks are highlighted and the book includes hands-on activities kids can explore after reading.
 Be sure to visit your local museum, too!

-This is the third installment in the series I am collaborating on with The Measured Mom.
+I am collaborating with The Measured Mom on this math education series.
 Hop on over to get some quality ideas to help kids continue to love math in K - 2 and avoid the "I'm no good at math!" complaint.
-If you are new to the series, there are links to previous posts below the photo.

 MORE SIMPLE MATH FUN: